DevExpress-Examples/xamarin-forms-scheduler-examples/CS/CustomDayViewProviders/Readme.md

         - **RequestView** - returns a view from the cache, if any, otherwise creates a new view (an instance of the [CustomCell.cs](./CustomDayViewProviders.iOS/CustomViews/CustomCell.cs) class that inherits  [UIView](https://docs.microsoft.com/en-us/dotnet/api/uikit.uiview?view=xamarin-ios-sdk-12)).
         - **RecycleView** - adds a view to the cache.

-2. In the [AppDelegate.cs](./CustomDayViewProviders.iOS/AppDelegate.cs) file, register a custom service that inherits the **DayViewProviderService** class and override the **CreateCellViewProvider** and **CreateDateHeaderViewProvider** methods to use custom view providers for date headers and cells.
+2. In the [AppDelegate.cs](./CustomDayViewProviders.iOS/AppDelegate.cs) file, register a custom service that inherits the **DayViewProviderService** class and override the **CreateCellViewProvider** and **CreateDateHeaderViewProvider** methods to use custom view providers for cells and date headers.

 Note that the **DayViewProviderService** class has also methods that allow you to specify custom view providers for other Day View elements:
 - **CreateAppointmentViewProvider**